From OpenClaw to Hermes Agent

 provider: minimax-cn

-For crons that need deeper reasoning, you can specify a model at creation time:
+For crons that need deeper reasoning, you can specify a model at creation time (schedule and prompt are positional args):

 # Daily reflection uses a stronger model; routine archiving uses the default